 The "CHANEL" signature is found on a few models of the eyewear but the interlaced "CC" remains the brand's trademark logo which coming from stained glass windows in an Aubazine chapel where Coco was brought up as an orphan.
-Some of the lampposts in London’s Mayfair (where Chanel opened her first London boutique) have the interlocking CC logo, because Coco’s relationship with Hugh Grosvenor "Bendor", the 2nd Duke of Westminster – it’s an emblem of the Duke's gesture towards Coco.
+Some of the lampposts in London’s Mayfair (where CHANEL opened her first London boutique) have the interlocking CC logo because of Coco’s relationship with Hugh Grosvenor "Bendor", the 2nd Duke of Westminster – it’s an emblem of the Duke's gesture towards Coco.

-Apart from the double C icon and the signature, there are a few more symblos that each represent a collection that the brand offers.
+Apart from the double C icon and the signature, there are a few more symbols that each represents a collection that the brand offers.
 The classic Chanel colours are black, white, red, beige and gold.

-Coco was a passionate fan of horse racing and the diamond-patterned quilting of the stable lad’s jackets for its graphic aspect and suppleness.
+Coco was a passionate fan of horse racing and the diamond-patterned quilting of the stable lad’s jackets for its graphic aspects and suppleness.
 Lambskin leather is the material used for the eyewear collection.

 Tweed is used a lot for clothing and handbags but is relatively new as a material used in eyewear.
-The Chanel Tweed Collection is made from tweed-infused rubber molded stems and luxurious acetate frames.
+The CHANEL Tweed Collection is made from tweed-infused rubber moulded stems and luxurious acetate frames.